gsiems/learn/postgresql/popularity.md

 ## Popularity

+While picking a technology shouldn't depend on the result of any popularity contest there is some benefit to knowing whether a technology has been/is being adopted by others (or not).

 Given that any attempt to quantify the popularity of anything IT related, and that any results published along those lines should be taken with a suitable sized grain of salt, the results can still be